Changing Times for America’s HOA’s

 “Saving the Planet One Yard at a Time”

 Check out my other video’s on YouTube!!

-- Tagged: Avery Ranch, Central Texas, edible gardens, environment, HOA, HOA Xeriscape guidelines, Home Owners Associations, landscape & Design, Leander Texas, low water plants, Low water trees, native and adapted plants and design, perennials, Round Rock, texas native and adaptive designs, Xeriscape front yards, Xeriscape Gardens
+- Tagged: Avery Ranch, Central Texas, Edible Gardens, environment, HOA, HOA Xeriscape guidelines, Home Owners Associations, Landscape and Design, Leander Texas, low water plants, Low water trees, native and adapted plants and design, perennials, Round Rock, texas native and adaptive designs, Xeriscape front yards, Xeriscape Gardens